 Older and Disabled Persons Bus Pass

-The English National Concessionary Travel Scheme allows free off-peak travel across England on local bus services for older and disabled people.
+The Free Bus Pass Scheme allows free off-peak travel* across England on local bus services for older and disabled people.

-Your new pass should arrive within 10 working days of your form being returned to us and it will be valid for up to five years from the date of issue.
+Your pass should arrive within 10 working days of your form being returned to us.
+It will be valid for up to five years from the date of issue.

-Please post all completed hard copy application forms (along with copies of any supporting documentation) to:
+Post completed application forms with copies of supporting documents to:

 Concessionary Travel Team